open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 ### Running checks against changed files only

-If for some reason some check is running slow, or generates failures on PRs unrelated to changed files, an option is to run it only against changed files on PRs.
+If for some reason some check is running slow, or generates failures on pull requests unrelated to changed files, an option is to run it only against changed files on pull requests.

 (note, it probably doesn't make sense to do this for link checks, since it's possible for changes in one file to break a link in an unchanged file)